 The theater department is a place for students to gain confidence, an appreciation of the arts and a respect for their peers.
-Here at FWC we have two levels of classroom theater.
-We also produce one main stage musical and two contest one acts a year.

-In advanced theater we study the art of directing and design alongside building on top of what we learned about objective and character development the first year.
+Level 2 - Students study the art of directing and design alongside building on top of what we learned about objective and character development the first year.
 In the second semester, students will delve deeper into the majority of acting methods including Stanislavski, Meisner, Cohen, Hagen and Spolin.

 The students at FWC have taken an ownership of this department and have called it their own.
 This is a place for those students to find their niche and where they belong.
 It is a time to develop essential skills that not only open their eyes to a new world but will allow them to become successful in their careers as well.